Women and Money

 Don’t overlook your own money needs.

-Financial Independence should be priority for all women
+Financial Independence should be

 Women earn more money today than any time in the past, and yet studies confirm over and over that the level of financial awareness and confidence has not improved when it comes to investing.
 Women tend to base their financial decision around the wellbeing of their family, rather than themselves.

 It is often that women wait till their very late 40s or even 50s to start thinking about themselves, their financial future, and financial independence.

 Unfortunately, women tend to take more time off work due to having children and looking after parents at later years, and that reduces their capacity to grow nest egg big enough to support themselves sufficiently in retirement.

 This needs to change.
 You need to start taking charge of your life, your finance in order to create income and assets security to protect you especially in your later years.